 Through a professional staffing agreement, SENDD performs administrative services for SEND Inc. to distribute Rural Workforce Housing Funds (RWHF) in five communities within their service area.
 The RWHF program was recently allocated $1.6 million by the State of Nebraska to address the state’s lack of affordable rural housing.
 This fund provides matching grants to non-profit development organizations to reduce the cost of housing for Nebraska’s rural workforce.
 The RWHF helps meet the needs of working families and attracts new residents to rural communities.

 There are several types of eligible activities that will be utilized during the initial investment of RWHF resources within current investor communities listed above.
 These eligible activities include:

-2. Substantial repair of rehabilitation of dilapidated housing stock, for which the cost to rehabilitate exceeds fifty percent (50%) of the unit’s assessed value;
+2. Substantial repair or rehabilitation of dilapidated housing stock, for which the cost to rehabilitate exceeds fifty percent (50%) of the unit’s assessed value.

 For owner-occupied housing units, costs cannot exceed 4275,000 per unit; rental unit costs cannot exceed $200,000 per unit.
 These limits for owner occupied and rental units include land and infrastructure costs.